mrward/mrward.github.com/source/_posts/2019-01-04-TaskRunnerExplorerInVisualStudioMac.markdown

 {% img /images/blog/TaskRunnerExplorerInVisualStudioMac/TaskRunnerExplorerBindingsMoveDownMenu.png 'Task Runner Explorer binding Move Up/Down menus' 'Task Runner Explorer binding Move Up/Down menus' %}

-The binding information is typically saved in a file in the same directory as the corresponding task runner file, however this is task runner specific.
+The binding information is typically saved in a file in the same directory as the corresponding task runner file, however this depends on how the task runner is implemented.

 ### Disabling Automatic Running of Tasks

-In preferences there is a Task Runner Explorer section which shows a check box that can be used to enable or disable the automatic running of tasks on project open, and when building or cleaning the project.
+In preferences there is a Task Runner Explorer section which shows a check box that can be used to enable or disable the automatic running of tasks on opening a project or solution, and when building or cleaning the project.

 {% img /images/blog/TaskRunnerExplorerInVisualStudioMac/TaskRunnerPreferences.png 'Preferences - Automatically run tasks option' 'Preferences - Automatically run tasks option' %}